Web Scraping · 9 min read

 How to Handle Multiple Pages and Dynamic Content

-Simply show the agent where the "Next Page" button is, and it will automatically click through every page, scraping each one until the job is done.
+What happens when a site has thousands of products spread across hundreds of pages?
+Simply show the agent where the 'Next Page' button is, and it automatically clicks through every page — scraping each one until the job is done.

 How to Get Around Common Scraping Roadblocks